isomerpages/moe-acsj/_departments/PE, CCA & Aesthetics/Programmes.md

 |

 **Music**<br>
-Our Music curriculum aims to develop a culture of excellence in the Arts by providing opportunities for students to develop skills in appreciating, creating and the expression in music through exposure, experience and excursions.
+Our Music curriculum aims to develop a culture of excellence in the Arts by providing opportunities for students to develop skills in appreciating, creating and the expression in music through exposure, experience and excursions.&nbsp;

 Our music curriculum allows students to: